gammu/gammu/docs/manual/smsd/config.rst

 .. config:option:: Service

-    SMSD service to use, one of FILES, NULL, MYSQL, PGSQL, DBI (depends on compiled in support for backends).
+    SMSD service to use, one of following choices:

     ``FILES``
         stores messages in files, see :ref:`gammu-smsd-files` for details